Is the Democrats' 'Separated Children' Ploy Working?

 On a short-term basis, the ploy has had some success.
 President Trump’s job approval rating has dropped to 46% in the most recent Rasmussen daily tracking poll, and news about the economy, etc., has been taken off the front pages, to the Left’s relief.
 But there is good reason to believe, I think, that these successes are only temporary.

 First of all, Trump’s approval rating hasn’t taken much of a hit, given the coordinated and deliberate media effort.
-Assuming it doesn’t drop further, 46% is toward the low end of Trump’s recent range, but hardly a catastrophic hit.
+Assuming it doesn’t drop further, 46% is toward the low end of Trump’s recent range, but hardly a catastrophic decline.
 And there is zero evidence that the faux controversy has impressed Trump’s electoral base, as his triumphant visit to Duluth last week, to name just one example, illustrates.

 More important, the current flap sows the seeds for a Trump and GOP comeback, for at least two reasons.
 First, the Left has gone too far, as always.
 The facts of the border controversy have been systematically misrepresented by the press and Democratic Party politicians.
 The most visible symbol of this misrepresentation, if by no means the most important one, is the current Time magazine cover.
 As you probably already know, the girl on the cover, who has become the symbol of the administration’s supposedly inhumane policies, was not in fact separated from her parents.
 The whole thing, as far as she is concerned, is a hoax.
 This is the Time cover: